Tuesday, June 21, 2016

 Excerpt of Disciples of Fortune

-Nana Njike’s calculation was that the supra nature of the RDA party would enable it to become more democratic, thereby facilitating decision-making at the union level, which would be reached by general consensus.
+Nana Njike reasoned that the supra nature of the RDA party would enable it to become more democratic, thereby facilitating decision-making at the union level, which would be reached by consensus.
 To this end, he pledged his support at the union level while focusing on making it successful in French Cameroun.

 At times, Nana Njike was a lone fighter charting waters that bewildered his potential disciples.
 Still, he remained relentless in setting the groundwork for the future political path of the territory.
 To this end, he held discreet talks with the French administration, explaining his noble intentions and actions.
 He reassured them that France and its subjects in Africa would enjoy mutually beneficial ties forever if only they accommodated the political aspirations of his people.

-That was why Félix Éboué arranged with the mandatory government to make him a delegate to the conference on colonial affairs convened in Brazzaville by General Charles De Gaulle, the leader of the Free French Forces fighting against the German occupation of France and against the puppet Vichy regime that Nazi Germany installed in the South of the country.
-Nana Njike made it known to the French in very plain terms that the reunification of British Cameroons and French Cameroun was inevitable, and that it would be best for the colonial powers not to fight it.
+That was why Félix Éboué arranged with the mandatory government to make him a delegate to the conference on colonial affairs in Brazzaville, the capital of French Congo convened by General Charles De Gaulle, the leader of the Free French Forces fighting against the German occupation of France and against the puppet Vichy regime that Nazi Germany installed in the south of the country.
+Nana Njike made it known to the French in very plain terms that the reunification of British Cameroons and French Cameroun was inevitable, and that it would be best for the colonial powers not to fight the process.

-When he realized that De Gaulle was noncommittal in his acquiescence of the wide powers French Camerounians needed to wield in determining the course of their destiny, he became greatly perturbed.
+When he realized that De Gaulle was noncommittal in his acquiescence of the wide powers French Camerounians needed to wield in determining the course of their destiny, and that much of his advice that Félix Éboué had incorporated in his book The New Indigenous Policy for French Equatorial Africa had been ignored, he became greatly perturbed.

 Nana Njike returned from Brazzaville and called his three sons over to his study in Nkongsamba that same night.
 He was slightly grumpy as he received them inside.
-He told them about the conference that he believed the French convened to reassure themselves that they still had a firm grip over their colonies and territories in Africa while giving US President Franklin Delano Roosevelt the impression that France was in line with his call for the colonies to be granted self-rule.
+He told them about the conference that he believed De Gaulle’s Free France convened to reassure themselves that they still had a firm grip over their colonies and territories in Africa while giving US President Franklin Delano Roosevelt the impression that France was in line with his call for the colonies to be granted self-rule.

 “Ah, Sons, we should be more ferocious in our demands if we want those reneging bastards who are directing French policy in Africa to take us seriously.
 It is as if I didn’t help them in recruiting fighters for the Free French Forces.
 Didn’t we commit our resources to facilitate their takeover of Central Africa from the supporters of the Vichy regime?”